Plastination: Uses of plastinated specimens

 Students enrolled in introductory animal science courses at many universities learn animal science through collections of multispecies large-animal specimens.
 Plastination allows students to have hands-on experience in this field, without exposure to chemicals such as formalin.
 For example, plastinated canine gastrointestinal tracts are used to help in the teaching of endoscopic technique and anatomy.
 The plastinated specimens retain their dilated conformation by a positive pressure air flow during the curing process, which allows them to be used to teach both endoscopic technique and gastrointestinal anatomy.

 With the use of plastination as a teaching method of animal science, fewer animals have to be killed for research, as the plastination process allows specimens to be studied for a long time.

-TTT sheet plastinates for school teaching and lay instruction provide a thorough impression of the complexity of an animal body in just one specimen.
+TTT sheet plastinates for school teaching and lay instruction provide an impression of the complexity of an animal body in one specimen.